-The dealer deals one card face up to each player, from left to right, with the last card going to the house’s hand which is face down (hole card).
-The dealer will then deal an additional card facing up to each player and then to themself.
+The dealer deals one card face up to each player, from left to right, with the last card — which is face down (hole card) — going to the house’s hand.
+The dealer will then deal an additional card facing up to each player and then to themselves.

 After the initial deal, the blackjack rules (and number of decks) indicate that the dealer will ask each player, in succession, if he/she needs one or additional cards.
 As the player, you can ask for one or more cards—called a “hit”—until you either go over 21, or you think you have the best possible hand.

 Once you’ve gotten to your limit, you “stay” or “stand”—letting the dealer know that you don’t want any more cards.
 Each successive player then decides whether to hit or stand.

 After all the players have completed their hands or gone bust, the dealer reveals his or her down card (first card dealt).
 Depending on the dealer’s cards, the rules at the table will dictate whether the dealer hits or not.

 Once the dealer’s final hand is established, all players who did not go bust compare their scores to the dealer’s hand.
 Those who beat the dealer win, while the rest lose—unless they tied, which is called a “push.”

 A push is considered “no action,” and refunds the player’s bet.
 Some popular casinos, though, might declare a push to be either a loss or a win for the player.
 The casino’s twenty-one rules should say exactly how they handle such ties with players.